 On behalf of a development client, Mary Ellen was retained to develop a remediation strategy for a network of downtown properties in a large metroplex area involving groundwater contamination over which there was planned commercial and residential development.
 Mary Ellen successfully guided the client through negotiations achieving regulatory approvals for redevelopment, including the environmental application for HUD financing, utilizing separate groundwater and soil “operable units” and institutional controls.

 With this unique combination of education, training and work experience in the fields of chemical engineering and environmental law, Mary Ellen has served in various leadership and liaison roles within and between the legal and engineering communities.
-As a Fellow of the American College of Environmental Lawyers (ACOEL), a Fellow of the American Institute of Chemical Engineers (AIChE), and an active member of the American Bar Association (ABA), Mary Ellen focuses on better integrating law and policy with science and engineering.
-She is a frequent author and speaker particularly as it relates to improving applied science-based environmental policy, especially most recently in the areas of climate change adaptation and plastic and other chemical waste mitigation and regulation.
+As a Fellow and past President of the American College of Environmental Lawyers (ACOEL), a Fellow, past leader and lifetime member of the American Institute of Chemical Engineers (AIChE), and a past leader within the American Bar Association (ABA) Sections of Environment, Energy and Resources and Business Law, Mary Ellen focuses on better integrating law and policy with science and engineering.
+This value of Mary Ellen’s science policy focus has been recognized by the Global Council for Science and Environment, which in 2022, appointed Mary Ellen as a Senior Fellow for Law and Policy.
+Mary Ellen is a frequent author and speaker particularly as it relates to improving applied science-based environmental policy, especially most recently in the areas of climate change adaptation, renewable energy, plastic and other chemical waste mitigation and regulation.